niicovila/niicovila.github.io/_projects/5_project.md

 category: Machine Learning
 ---
 # Information Retrieval System for Tweet Analysis
 <a href="https://github.com/niicovila/IRWA_Project">This project</a> is an information retrieval system that we developed to process and rank tweets related to specific queries, with a primary focus on geopolitical events such as the Russia-Ukraine conflict.
 The system combines traditional information retrieval methods with modern machine-learning techniques to ensure that search results are both accurate and relevant.
 The project includes various components, ranging from indexing and ranking algorithms to a user interface and web analytics integration.
+All the information can be found in the original repo.

 ## Indexing and TF-IDF Computation